-Bonnie is a fourth-generation educator in a line of South Texas schoolteachers.
+Bonnie Ilza Cisneros is a fourth-generation Tejana educator in a line of South Texas teachers.

-Her poems and essays appear in River Teeth: A Journal of Nonfiction Narrative, El Retorno, Chicana/Latina Studies, and El Placazo Barrio Newspaper.
+Bonnie’s poems and essays appear in El Retorno, Chicana/Latina Studies, Porter House Review, Buckman Journal, River Teeth: A Journal of Nonfiction Narrative, and El Placazo Barrio Newspaper.

 University of the Incarnate Word, BA Interdisciplinary Studies, Concentration in English, 2000.

 Portland Community College, 24 hours English/Screenwriting/ Film Studies, just for fun, 2006-2008.

 Texas State University, MFA Creative Writing, Creative Nonfiction Thesis, 2017.

 English Specialization, 2000 - always, hopefully.

 Nathaniel Hawthorne Academy,

 7th and 8th Grade ELA/Social Studies Teacher,

 El Placazo Barrio Newspaper Coordinator & Editor